-In my mind, I heard that II could die.
+In my mind, I heard that I could die.
 But this hospital would not do this kind of surgery.
 I didn’t know what to think or do.
 The truth was that I no longer had any control over what happened in my life.
 As long as I remained in the hospital I couldn’t take aspirin without a doctor’s prescription.
-I was also informed by another doctor that the hospital would not remove my stitches.
+I was also informed by another doctor that the hospital would not even remove my stitches.
 They didn’t want to interfere with another doctor’s work.
-Without any control over in my life, I felt hopeless and fell into a depression.
+Without any control over my life, I felt hopeless and fell into a depression.

 Before I left that hospital my primary doctor who had been my primary doctor for my entire stay and I just learned this the day before my discharge.
 And like my narcissistic father he lacked true empathy.
 My father suffered from a profound inadequately complex passed to him from his father.
 The doctor stated that my brother was correct, I required an intense acute rehabilitation hospital because I was strong and had a positive attitude.
 And that next day turned out to be my last.
 This first hospital was basically keeping me alive and not focused on repairing my body.
 I later learned that an actor at age fifty died from the same stroke I had.

 I overheard a nurse complaining about how this hospital only cared about making a profit.
 I was so happy to be leaving.
 Still traumatized, I fearfully waited hours for the ambulance to show up.
-Which it did and I was transported to an ambulance on a gurney that was like a bed with a comforting mattress with plenty of sheets, blankets, and pillows.
+Which it did, and I was transported to an ambulance on a gurney that was like a bed with a comforting mattress with plenty of sheets, blankets, and pillows.

 The ambulance was small and would have been claustrophobic had it not been furnished with a large back window which provided a great view of the outside world.
 Which in this case was the 405 Freeway and my beautiful black Nexus being driven by my brother and Warren was driving his truck while my cousin, Glenn was driving his Lexus as we all caravanned slowly reaching familiar turf as we arrived at the rehabilitation hospital.